 Successful and highly credentialed professionals are hard to change.
 The most reliable path to lasting change uses appropriate research into their own clients to alter perspective and focus.
 Done well, this leads to a virtuous cycle that cements long-term improvement.

 Wisdom is the result of experience.
-Below is more detail on my journey.

 Relationships matter.
 My daily interactions delivering newspapers as a teen cemented relationships that remained memorable decades later (and earned me a lot of tips at the time).
 Over the years, my relatives were asked many times if they're related to "Bruce La Fetra, our old paperboy?"
 The most recent encounter was nearly 30 years after I left the newspaper delivery business.